opensocdebug/osd-doc/overview/overview.md

 and the different layers and components both on the chip and on the host the we plan in this project.

-The Open Soc Debug project has been established to provide re-usable building blocks for system-on-chip.
-It provides a system designer to integrate the entire debugging infrastructure and use the standard API to debug the system.

-We follow both approaches to debugging:

- * Traditional *run-control debugging* that allows a developer to connect to the system and step through the program, inspect registers, etc., and

- * Modern *trace debugging* that generates basic trace events from the hardware and software execution non-intrusively.

 The building blocks share common interfaces and protocols, so that they are easily composable, but the specifications will always allow highly optimized versions for a specific setup.